-One of the most difficult forms of photography, the concepts, techniques and equipment of underwater photography can be a little overwhelming when beginning.
+Underwater photography is one of the most difficult forms of photography, and the concepts, techniques, and equipment can be a little overwhelming when beginning.

 Check the seals!
 Before taking your camera into the water, ensure that all the seals and catches are secured and functioning.

 Get close to your subject.
 Closer to your subject translate to less color and sharpness lost, and fewer particles in the water to cause problems.

 Use your Flash.
 Artificial lighting from your flash (even dive lights will help) brings back color, sharpness, and contrast.
 Keep in mind that flashes lose their effectiveness underwater after quite a short distance.
 At subjects much more than about 6 feet (2 m) away, flashes typically won’t do much at all and will actually make your image look worse by lighting up particles between you and your subject.

 Try to keep the sun to your back.
 When photographing with ambient light, keep the sun behind you to avoid blown-out highlights and excessive shadows.